Jane Cronin Scanlon

 Jane Smiley Cronin Scanlon (July 17, 1922 – June 19, 2018) was an American mathematician and an emeritus professor of mathematics at Rutgers University.
 Her research concerned partial differential equations and mathematical biology.

 Education and career

 Scanlon earned a bachelor's degree in mathematics from Wayne University (now Wayne State University).
 She completed her Ph.D. in mathematics at the University of Michigan in 1949, under the supervision of Erich Rothe.
 Her dissertation was Branch Points of Solutions of Equations in Banach Space.

 After working for the United States Air Force and the American Optical Company, she returned to academia as a lecturer at Wheaton College (Massachusetts) and then Stonehill College.

 She moved to the Polytechnic Institute of Brooklyn in 1957, and to Rutgers in 1965.
+In 1974 Scanlon was elected as an AMS Member at Large and held the position until 1976.
 She retired in 1991.
 During her twenty-six years at Rutgers, she supervised seven doctoral students.

 She died in June 2018 at the age of 95.